prk-2023/rust_tutorials/structures_05/Structures.md

 A structure (or struct) is a way to group related data together.
 Structures are similar to classes in other languages, but they do not support inheritance.

-- Like in C,CPP Rust supports custome structures.
+- Like in C, CPP Rust supports custome structures.

 - Like in CPP and unline in C, no `typedef` is needed to define a structure.

 - Unlike in CPP structures in Rust do not support inheritance.

 - Different types of structures are suppoted in Rust:

     - Zero-size structure: `struct Foo`, maybe useful while implementing traits on some type, but they hold no data you want to store in its values.
     - tuple structures: used when field names are not imporatant.